belovedpearl/Currency_Converter/README.md

 ### Fixed Bugs

-* Rows not appending in the worksheet
+* Rows not appending in the worksheet.

-    * Converting my data to list before appending helped fixed this
+    * Converting my data to list before appending helped fixed this.

 * Heroku not recognising file containing my key.

     * Changed the path to access the key.

-* After deployment, Terminal print appeared in black bluring view.
+* After deployment, terminal print appeared in black bluring view.

     * Changed the display color after the art to white.